omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Input field for URL for oEmbed] (../sites/sitesfiles/sitepg_oEmbed.png)

+After saving the URL you can view the Advanced settings, which include the uneditable information for the formatting of the oEmbed and a checkbox to refresh the oEmbed.

+![oEmbed advanced settings include the formatting information and refresh] (../sites/sitesfiles/sitepg_oEmbedadvanced.png)

 The website that is the source of the media will send a hardcoded size that you can't modify unless you place the oEmbed in a smaller container.
 In the Normal layout, the oEmbed placement will be determined by the float.
 In Grid layout, it will span the number of columns that you choose.

 Depending on which site the embed is from, there will be different features available.
 Some examples include: